Puncak

-Puncak or Puncak Pass (Poentjak; lit. 'top' or 'peak') is a mountain pass in Bogor Regency, West Java, Indonesia.
-The pass connects the cities of Bogor and Bandung and is spread within the regencies of Bogor, Cianjur, and Sukabumi.
+Puncak or Puncak Pass (Poentjak; lit. 'top' or 'peak') is a mountain pass in Cisarua District, Bogor Regency, West Java, Indonesia.
+The pass connects the cities of Bogor and Bandung and is spread within the regencies of Bogor and Cianjur.
 Puncak Pass is located between Mt.
-Gede-Pangrango in the south and the Jonggol Mountains in the north.
+Gede-Pangrango in the south and the Sentul Hills in the north.
 The highest point of the pass is about 1500 m altitude.

-Puncak is a large conglomeration of districts in Bogor Regency, such as Cisarua, Ciawi, Megamendung, Cipanas, etc. All of those districts are unified by the main road, Jalan Raya Puncak.
+Puncak is a large conglomeration of districts in Bogor Regency, such as Cisarua, Ciawi, Megamendung, Cipanas, Cugenang, etc. All of those districts are unified by the main road, Jalan Raya Puncak.

 History

 Puncak Pass is part of the historical cross-island Great Post Road, although it is not part of the current Indonesian National Route 1.

 The highland, being cooler than Jakarta, is a popular resort area for the inhabitants of Jakarta who are looking for cooler air.
 Many Swiss-type chalets were built around Puncak during the pre-World War II colonial period.
 Today Puncak Pass is surrounded by hotels and resorts.

 View from Puncak Pass toward the north, overlooking the tea plantation.